Quickstart + Usage

 Memory was profiled using the package memory-profiler.
 See the plot below for memory usage over time.
 Function calls are marked as notches.

 Note that the repeated sampling of memory every 0.1 seconds during profiling introduces some overhead that affects runtime.
+MacOS’s caffeinate command was used to prevent sleeping during execution.

 Time vs. Memory Usage (`memory-profiler`)